ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Hello, World!.md

     package main

 Go follows a similar pattern as C and has a main function where the execution begins.
-In go functions are defined using `func` keyword.
+In go, functions are defined using `func` keyword.

 This is an example main function